juwoncaleb/NETFLIX_CLONE/README.md

 - Styled components to write plain CSS in React without worrying about clashing names

--Used compound components to reduce the complexity of the software architecture
+- Used compound components to reduce the complexity of the software architecture